Jesus answered this question several times. One of the most direct to the point is:

 Only for the "Garden-of-Eden"-ites?

 Now, without being a Bible scholar (unless you are one), can you tell our audience whether or not Adam, the only human being on earth at the time of this command, was an Israelite?
-Yes, it's a trick question - there is no such place as Israel yet.
+Yes, it's a trick question - there was no such person or place as Israel yet.
 Right!
 He's an Edenite.

 Now, there is a contingent of people (believers in Replacement Theology) out there who, according to the standard line, say that since they are not "Edenites", they could eat of the tree of Knowledge of Good and Evil without sin if they stumbled across it today.
 Seriously, that's the line today - "Since God gave the command to someone else (the Israelites), I don't have to obey."